HeidiKarkkainen/Data-Structures-and-Algorithms/README.md

 When the course deadline comes, teachers will use automatic scripts that will clone all student repositories for evaluation and grading.
 The version on that date & time will be evaluated.
 Late deliveries are *not* taken into account.

-Note that those who apply for the study program **Candidate Project** course starting in January 2022 will have a **deadline earlier in December**.
-Exact date is communicated in the course Moodle workspace.
+> Note that those who apply for the IPS study program **Candidate Project** course starting in January 2022 will have an **earlier deadline in Jan 4th**.

 **Lectures** marked with + are short, online **live Q&A and demonstration sessions**, not actual lectures.